Farewell - antique oil painting, first canvas, in a gilded wooden frame from the 18th century

 Painted with Figures from 1700.
 Antique oil painting, first canvas, in a gilded wooden frame.

-The work depicts a farewell, with figures on a courtyard; two figures on the left in the foreground are embracing, one armed with a sword, and the female figure on the right carries a basket with ceramics and valuable items; behind the balustrade, other figures are moving boxes, suggesting the death of a young man.
-In the distance, in the background, there is foliage and architecture.
+The work depicts a farewell, with figures shown on a courtyard.
+Two figures on the left in the foreground are embracing; he is armed with a sword, and the woman on the right is carrying a basket with ceramics and valuable items.
+Behind the balustrade, other figures are moving boxes, suggesting the death of a young man.
+In the distance, there is foliage and architecture in the background.

 The painting comes from a Milanese villa, is in good condition, in a modern gilded frame.
 The canvas has been cleaned, with minimal traces of previous restoration, consistent with dating to the early 18th century.